 "New graduates should carefully consider whether buying a home makes sense at their current time in life," says Robert Farrington, founder of TheCollegeInvestor.com.
 "Recent graduates typically have a high amount of uncertainty in employment, location, family and more.

-But if you're not sure if your life or financial situation is house-ready, consider the following issues to tackle and actions to take to reach your goal.
+On the other hand, if you're not sure if your life or financial situation is house-ready, consider the following issues to tackle and actions to take to reach your goal.

 The first thing to do is to evaluate the pros and cons of renting versus buying.

-Start with your credit score; if you don't already have a credit history, open a credit card and start building your history.
+Start with your credit score.
+If you don't already have a credit history, open a credit card and start building your history.
 Student loans contribute to your credit rating, so be sure to make all payments on time.

 New grads have several considerations when embarking on their journey to homeownership, Farrington says.